You are using an outdated browser. Please upgrade your browser to improve your experience.

 Save some of the ashes

-You don't have to scatter all of the ashes at once.
+You don't have to scatter all the ashes at once.
 You could choose to scatter them in various locations or keep a small amount in an urn at home.

 Methodology